Research at Pepperdine University

 Their most recent collaborative article "Testing for Ancient Adaptive Radiations in Neotropical Cichlid Fishes" was recently featured in Evolution: International Journal of Organic Revolution this past spring.

-Honeycutt filled in Pepperdine Research on some of the background and motivation for his collaborative research...
+Honeycutt shared some of the background and motivation for his collaborative research...

 "Hernán López-Fernández was the Ph.D. student of Professor Kirk O. Winemiller and me during the time that I was at Texas A&M University.
 Since coming to Pepperdine, I have continued collaborating with both Hernán and Kirk.
 The research highlighted in this paper is the culmination of a collaboration among the three of us that started with the receipt of a grant from the National Science Foundation.